Nørrebrogade: Early history

 Nørrebrogade originates in the road that led in and out of Copenhagen's Northern City Gate.
 Few buildings were located along the road due to the so-called Demarcation Line which enforced restrictions on the construction of buildings outside Copenhagen's fortifications.

 The road continued to the villages Brønshøj, Utterslev and Husum and onwards to Frederikssund Nørre Allé branched off from the road, shortly after crossing Peblinge Lake, providing as link to Vibenshus Runddel and Lyngby Kongevej.

-The country houses Blågård was constructed by Prince Charles on the southwest side of the sroad in 1706.
+The country houses Blågård was constructed by Prince Charles on the southwest side of the road in 1706.
 Its driveway was located where the street Slotsgade runs today.
 The country house Solitude was constructed on an adjacent site by Ulrich Adolph Holstein in 1720.
-The two countru houses were later joined by the beer garden and entertainment venue Lille Ravnsborg.
+The two country houses were later joined by the beer garden and entertainment venue Lille Ravnsborg.

 Assistens Cemetery was established on the southwest side of the street in 1760.
 Opposite the cemetery was a long ropewalk, approximately where Prinsesse Charlottesvej runs today.

 Towards the end of the 18th century, the intersection of Østerbrogade and Jagtvej was laid out as a large circular space, later known as Nørrebros Runddel (Nørrebro Circle).
 The section from Nørrebros Runddel to the Ladegård Canal passed through an area known as Lløvermarken (not to be confused with the similarly named area on Amager).
 This part of the road was originally known as Lygtevejen (Lantern Road).
-The name referred to Lygtekroen (The Lantern Inn), so named because a lantern otuside the inn helped travellers find their way in the night time.
+The name referred to Lygtekroen (The Lantern Inn), so named because a lantern outside the inn helped travellers find their way in the night time.
 A few country houses were constructed along the road, including Ventegodt, Petersminde and Peterslyst.